-Annual Financial Statement Audit We will audit the City's consolidated financial statements as at December 31, 2011, 2012, 2013 and for the years then ending (the audit).
+Annual consolidated financial statements audit We will audit the City's consolidated financial statements as at December 31, 2014 and December 31, 2015 and for the years then ending (the financial statements, together the audit).

-These financial statements will be prepared in accordance with the requirements of Canadian Public Sector Accounting Standards (the financial statements).
+These financial statements will be prepared in accordance with the requirements of Canadian Public Sector Accounting Standards.